Key takeaways

 - Nicorette chewing gum: This is a form of nicotine replacement therapy that can be purchased at most convenience stores or grocery stores.
 The gum releases small doses of nicotine as the person chews, mimicking cigarette use.

 - Nicorette lozenges: These are available in different strengths and dissolve quickly on the tongue.
-The lozenges are meant to be used instead of cigarettes during times that a person might ordinarily smoke.
+They are meant to be used instead of cigarettes during times when a person might ordinarily smoke.

 Prescription medications

 - Chantix (varenicline): Available by prescription only, this medication can help reduce thoughts of wanting to smoke.
 However, there was recently a recall on brand-name Chantix.
-Ask a healthcare provider what your options are if you’re interested in Chantix.
+Ask a healthcare provider about your options if you’re interested in Chantix.

 - Nortriptyline: This type of antidepressant is often used when people quit smoking to prevent depression and ease withdrawal symptoms.